isc-projects/bind9/doc/notes/notes-9.18.11.rst

 Bug Fixes
 ~~~~~~~~~

-- TLS session resumption might lead to handshake failures when client
+- Previously, TLS session resumption could have led to handshake
-  certificates are used for authentication (Mutual TLS).
-This has
+  failures when client certificates were used for authentication (Mutual
-  been fixed. :gl:`#3725`
+  TLS).
+This has been fixed. :gl:`#3725`

-- When an outgoing request timed out, the ``named`` would retry up to three
+- When an outgoing request timed out, :iscman:`named` would retry up to
-  times with the same server instead of trying a next available name server.
+  three times with the same server instead of trying the next available
+  name server.
 This has been fixed. :gl:`#3637`

-- Recently used ADB names and ADB entries (IP addresses) could get cleaned when
+- Recently used ADB names and ADB entries (IP addresses) could get
-  ADB would be under memory pressure.
-To mitigate this, count only actual ADB
+  cleaned when ADB was under memory pressure.
+To mitigate this, only
-  names and ADB entries into the overmem memory limit (exclude internal memory
+  actual ADB names and ADB entries are now counted (excluding internal
-  structures used for "housekeeping") and exclude recently used (<= 10 seconds)
+  memory structures used for "housekeeping") and recently used (<= 10
-  ADB names and entries from the overmem memory cleaner. :gl:`#3739`
+  seconds) ADB names and entries are excluded from the overmem memory
+  cleaner. :gl:`#3739`

-- Fix a rare assertion failure in the outgoing TCP DNS connection handling.
+- A rare assertion failure was fixed in outgoing TCP DNS connection
-  :gl:`#3178` :gl:`#3636`
+  handling. :gl:`#3178` :gl:`#3636`

-- In addition to a previously fixed bug, another similar issue was discovered
+- In addition to a previously fixed bug, another similar issue was
-  where quotas could be erroneously reached for servers, including any
+  discovered where quotas could be erroneously reached for servers,
-  configured forwarders, resulting in SERVFAIL answers being sent to clients.
+  including any configured forwarders, resulting in SERVFAIL answers
+  being sent to clients.
 This has been fixed. :gl:`#3752`

-- Clients may see an unexpected "Prohibited" extended DNS error when ``named``
-  is configured with :any:`allow-recursion`). :gl:`#3743`

-- Fix a TLS error that occured with large transfers over XoT. :gl:`#3772`
+- The "Prohibited" Extended DNS Error was inadvertently set in some
+  NOERROR responses.
+This has been fixed. :gl:`#3743`

+- Large zone transfers over TLS (XoT) could fail.
+This has been fixed.
+  :gl:`#3772`

 Known Issues
 ~~~~~~~~~~~~